 A few weeks ago I told my husband that I had a kind of crazy idea… let’s bring our two-year-old and 3-month-old on a trip to Disneyland and Legoland.
 He only took a day or two to cave and say yes, so off we went!
 We knew we were taking an expensive gamble on whether or not this vacation would be fun or not with two tiny humans but we were determined to make things as magical as possible, for us and them.
 We experienced some low points where we questioned why we thought this was a good idea, but the fun outweighed everything!
 I will tell you all about what we did that worked well, what we would do differently, the products we bought to make things easier, and the experiences we had that made the whole exhausting trip so much fun.

-Preparation for Traveling to Disneyland with a Toddler and a Baby
+Preparation for Traveling to Disneyland with Babies

 Preparation is always key with little ones.
 Being a parent, you learn to be prepared for anything and everything.
 I spent countless hours reading other people’s blogs and watching Youtube videos trying to make sure I packed anything that could make our life easier and learn all I could to pull information from my brain while traveling.